 - Your child has swelling, redness, pain, or pus where the catheter was inserted.

-- You cannot flush your child's catheter, or your child says he has pain when you flush his catheter.
+- You cannot flush your child's catheter, or your child says he or she has pain when you flush his or her catheter.

 - You see a hole or crack in the tubing of your child's catheter.